Business Hub

 Scope 3 emissions differ fundamentally from Scope 1 and Scope 2 emissions in terms of their origin and the influence a company can exert on them.

-Scope 2 emissions are indirect emissions resulting from the generation of purchased energy.
+• Scope 2 emissions are indirect emissions resulting from the generation of purchased energy.
 This includes electricity, steam, heat or cooling that a company purchases for its operating activities.
 Companies can influence these emissions, for example by switching to renewable energies or purchasing electricity from lower-CO₂ sources.

 In a manufacturing company, Scope 3 emissions can arise from the production of the materials it purchases, for example.
 The emissions here are often high, as the materials used in the production processes themselves and the associated energy consumption must be taken into account.
 In service companies, on the other hand, the largest Scope 3 emissions could result from business trips or employee commuting.

-Why are Scope 3 emissions important?
+Why are Scope 3 emissions so important for thecarbon footprint?

-When will Scope 3 become mandatory?
+CSRD: Will Scope 3 become mandatory?

 How are Scope 3 emissions measured?